-The book “No Country for Old Men” written by Cormac McCarthy hit the shelves in 2005 and instantly became a best seller receiving great reviews and nominated for multiple awards.
-The story, set in Texas close to the Mexican border focuses on three main characters who find themselves locked in a game of cat and mouse that has drastic consequences for anyone that gets involved.
-This is a complex modern western story that harps back to the old through the personal narration of an ageing Sheriff – Tom Bell, but cleverly weaves the old with the new via Llewellyn Moss an ex Vietnam vet and Anton Chigurgh as an ice cold hitman.
+The book “No Country for Old Men” written by Cormac McCarthy hit the shelves in 2005.
+It instantly became a best seller receiving great reviews and nominated for multiple awards.
+The story is set in Texas, close to the Mexican border.
+Focusing on three main characters, who find themselves locked in a game of cat and mouse that has drastic consequences for anyone that gets involved.
+This is a complex modern western story that harks back to the old through the personal narration of an aging Sheriff – Tom Bell.
+But cleverly weaves the old with the new via Llewellyn Moss an ex Vietnam vet and Anton Chigurh as an ice-cold hitman.

-It is not just the script and cinematography that is excellent in this film, but the casting of the three main characters that really makes this film stand out.
+It is not just the script and cinematography that is excellent in this film.
+It's also the casting of the three main characters that really makes this film stand out.
 Josh Brolin plays Llewelyn Moss; he pulls off a career performance bringing an honest rawness to the character.
-Tommy Lee Jones is Sheriff Ed Tom Bell – Jones has had an award-winning career and pulls on all his experience to provide a brilliant performance, his features are as harsh as the environment and his scratchy southern accent delivers the narration in a suitably haunting fashion.
-But the performance of Javier Bardem who plays the psychotic hitman Anton Chigurh is nothing short of genius.
-He went onto win a BAFTA, a Golden Globe and an Academy Award for Best Supporting Actor and thoroughly deserved to win each of these awards.
-The first time I watched this movie I could not take my eyes off the screen throughout, but when Bardem appears he is just magnetic – totally convincing as the character and terrifying.
+Tommy Lee Jones is Sheriff Ed Tom Bell.
+Jones has had an award-winning career and pulls on all his experience to provide a brilliant performance.
+His features are as harsh as the environment and his scratchy southern accent delivers the narration in a suitably haunting fashion.
+The big standout though comes from Javier Bardem who plays the psychotic hitman Anton Chigurh.
+This performance is nothing short of genius.
+He went onto win a BAFTA, a Golden Globe, and an Academy Award for Best Supporting Actor and thoroughly deserved to win each of these awards.
+The first time I watched this movie I could not take my eyes off the screen.
+But when Bardem appears he is just magnetic – totally convincing as the character and terrifying.

 Although this film is spectacular in many ways, it has to be said that it really is quite horrific in places.
 If you are not keen on the sight of blood (well lots and lots of blood) then this could be a challenge for you.
 But if you are looking for a quality movie that delivers on every level, look no further than “No Country for Old Men” – it really is a cinematic masterpiece.